Supercolony-net/openbrush-contracts/docs/docs/deployment.md

 - Upload `my_psp22.contract` file the same way as to local node but we need some `ROC` tokens
 - Use wallet which contains `ROC` tokens

+### Alephzero

+* **Aleph Zero** - Aleph Zero is a public blockchain that has been designed to offer superior speed, security, and scalability.
+It boasts a DAG-based consensus protocol and an integration with customized Substrate modules.
+The protocol is also distinguished for being peer-reviewed and garnering academic support.
+* **Alephzero testnet** - behaves almost the same as mainnet.
+Any new features are tested on testnet first and then deployed on Aleph Zero mainnet. `TZERO`, the native token of testnet, has no economic value and is available through our [faucet](https://faucet.test.azero.dev/).
+The best practice is to testing smart contract on testnet before deploying it on Aleph Zero mainnet to check whether your smart contract works well or not.

+### Deploy to Alephzero testnet

+- Navigate to the [test.azero.dev](https://test.azero.dev/#/contracts) in a web browser.
+- Verify that you are connected to the **Alephzero testnet Node**.
+- Upload `my_psp22.contract` file the same way as to local node but we need some `TZERO` tokens
+- Use wallet which contains `TZERO` tokens

 ### Astar